pmaletia/pmaletia/README.md

-👋 Hey there, I'm Priyanka Maletia!
+👋 Hey there, I'm Priyanka Maletia! 🚀
-🚀 Software Engineer | System Architect | Cloud & Automation Enthusiast
+Software Engineer | System Thinker | Automation & Scalability Enthusiast

-I'm a software engineer with 6+ years of experience designing and building scalable, high-performance backend systems.
-I love solving complex problems, optimizing architectures, and automating workflows—because why do things manually when you can script them? 😆
+##
+I’m a software engineer with 6+ years of experience turning complex problems into elegant, scalable solutions.
+I thrive on building systems that are efficient, reliable, and just the right amount of over-engineered (because why not?).
+If there's a way to automate it, optimize it, or make it smarter—I’m probably already sketching ideas for it.

+##
-🔥 What I Do
+🔧 What I Love Doing
-Architect and develop microservices & APIs using FastAPI, Flask, and Django

-Optimize systems with Docker, Kubernetes, and cloud platforms (Azure, GCP)

-Automate workflows with RabbitMQ, Celery, and CI/CD pipelines

-Explore Generative AI and how it integrates into backend systems
+Designing systems that make engineers' lives easier

+Breaking problems down, then building solutions up

+Turning repetitive tasks into automated magic

+Exploring new tools and paradigms—always staying curious

+##

 ✨ Fun Facts
-💡 I believe logs tell stories—if you read them right, debugging is half the battle won!
-☕ Fueled by coffee and a love for clean, maintainable code.
-🎯 Always learning, always building.
+💡 I treat debugging like detective work—every log is a clue ☕ Coffee is my co-pilot
+📚 Forever a student, constantly evolving and learning

-📬 Contact Me
+📬 Reach Out
-📧 Email: pmaletia@gmail.com | 📞 Phone: 8146878490
+📧 Email: pmaletia@gmail.com
+📞 Phone: 8146878490